-- Physically verify that the following attributes from the actual equipment matches what is shown in the listing and report any discrepancies:
+- Physically verify that the following attributes from the actual equipment match what is shown in the listing:

-- Make sure that tags are bar-coded and affixed on the equipment where they can easily be read.
+- Make sure that tags are bar-coded and affixed to the equipment where they can easily be read.
 Request new tags from Capitalized Asset Management (CAM) if necessary.

 - Report to CAM equipment (original acquisition cost >=$5,000) that has been transferred to UCSF from another institution or came to UCSF by some other means, but did not get added to inventory.

-- Provide all available information to CAM including manufacturer's name, manufacturer's model number, serial number, description, cost, Dept. ID and Fund, custody code and location.
+- Provide all available information to CAM including manufacturer's name, manufacturer's model number, serial number, description, cost, Dept ID, Fund, custody code and location.

 - Identify equipment that cannot be tagged and provide records to verify the physical inventory was conducted.
 This can be a binder with tag and information above, plus picture (if available).

-- Submit an Equipment Inventory Modification Request form to report equipment that cannot be found or needs to be transferred to another custody code.
+- Submit an Equipment Inventory Modification Request (EIMR) to report equipment that cannot be found or needs to be transferred to another custody code.